 - Spending time outside every day.

-Suzanne is working on a separate post to provide details and tips to incorporate these habits into your daily life come fall!
+Suzanne wrote a separate post to provide details and tips to incorporate these habits into your daily life come fall!

 3) Teach your kid to clean his own hands.